 I also became interested in how to use medication to help with acute and chronic pain in pets and unfortunately suffered myself with neuropathic pain, which luckily resolved after a course of medication.
 Although acupuncture and medication took away the pain, they did not address the cause of it, which was my scoliosis causing changes to my posture so that some muscles I overused causing pain and others I underused so they became very weak.
 It was a realisation that to help address my back problem I needed to address the postural changes and to improve my muscle strength that led me down the route of thinking that the same occurs with our pets.
 Of course the first thing to treat is pain but unless we also address the postural changes and help our pets to walk and move correctly then they will always suffer with secondary problems as a result.
 Secondary changes and pain occur whether our pets have osteoarthritis, neurological or orthopaedic problems.
 My training on the University of Tennessee’s Certified Canine Rehabilitation Program and postgraduate training in acupuncture and chronic pain management has enabled me to diagnose and treat these problems so that I can help put the spring back in your pet’s step and help them be the best they can.

 Whether your pet has had an injury, is getting older or you would like a fitness program for them, I promise to provide a caring service, tailored to your pet’s individual needs that enables them to enjoy life to the full.

 Philippa Mitchell BSc.
 MA (Cantab) VetMB MRCVS

-PG Cert Western Veterinary Acupuncture & Chronic Pain Management
+GP Cert Western Veterinary Acupuncture & Chronic Pain Management